 Phoenix ensures fast backups from your servers, resulting in the significant savings in storage and bandwidth, even for large volumes of data.
-The two-factor encryption that Phoenix provides, protects your data; whether at rest or while in transit.
+The two-factor encryption that Phoenix provides to protect your data; whether at rest or while in transit.

-Phoenix is the natural choice for empowering IT to protect server data; self-restore from any time-stamped snapshot, and select the device and the location on the device to restore data.
+Phoenix is the natural choice for empowering IT to protect server data; self-restore from any time-stamped snapshot and select the device and the location of the device to restore data.
 Phoenix provides an easy-to-use interface, single-operation restore capability, support for multiple administrators, industry's latest data encryption mechanism, and centralized management features.

 With Phoenix, you can backup and restore:

-When you back up your infrastructure with Phoenix, a snapshot is created and stored at a secure location on cloud.
+When you back up your infrastructure with Phoenix, a snapshot is created and stored at a secure location in the cloud.
 You can archive and retain your snapshots for long periods, and Phoenix automatically moves snapshots to the cold storage.

 Phoenix also provides disaster recovery as a service (DRaaS), which enables failover within minutes.
-You can create a disaster recovery plan, and when your infrastructure fails, Phoenix automatically replicates infrastructure to an active state within minutes.
-The recovered infrastructure can take work loads within minutes of failure avoiding heavy productivity losses.
+You can create a disaster recovery plan, and when your infrastructure fails, Phoenix automatically replicates the infrastructure to an active state within minutes.
+The recovered infrastructure can take workloads within minutes of failure to avoid heavy productivity losses.

-Phoenix solution includes the following components to successfully execute the backup and restore activities.
+Phoenix solution includes the following components to execute the backup and restore activities.

 - Storage: The elastic, on-demand storage that stores data backed up from different servers at a dedicated location on the cloud.
-A single Phoenix setup can be associated with multiple instances of storage.
+You can associate a single Phoenix setup with multiple instances of storage.
 You can purchase multiple instances of storage using credits depending on your data needs and location preferences.

 - Phoenix agent: The client component installed on each server that you want to back up.
 Phoenix agent communicates with Phoenix Cloud to initiate scheduled backups and restores.

 - Phoenix Management Console: A Web-based, unified console for monitoring the servers you manage, irrespective of the location of the servers.
-Using this management console, Phoenix administrators can register and configure servers for backup, define backup policy and retention policy, and monitor backup and recovery jobs, activities, and reports.
+From the management console, Phoenix administrators can register and configure servers for backup, define backup policy, and monitor backup and recovery jobs, activities, and reports.

 - Phoenix AWS proxy: The EC2 instance in your AWS account that runs a Phoenix service.
 In the event of a disaster, the Phoenix AWS proxy replicates data from the Phoenix storage to your AWS account and creates an AMI copy at a frequency specified in the disaster recovery (DR) plan.

 - Phoenix CloudCache: The dedicated server that stores data temporarily from Phoenix agents.
-Phoenix CloudCache then periodically synchronizes the temporarily data to Phoenix Cloud relaxing the bandwidth consumption in your infrastructure and accelerating backups and restores of the local data.
+Phoenix CloudCache then periodically synchronizes the temporary data to Phoenix Cloud . which relaxes the bandwidth consumption in your infrastructure and accelerates backup and restore of the local data.